Travel 2017. Day 5. Comillas. Gaudí’s El Capricho. Friday, September 29/17.

 By now we were hungry and especially anxious to find a restaurant/ bar where we could get fresh grilled anchovies (which are nothing like the tinned/ canned variety).
 Cantabria is noted for its seafood and we had missed out on anchovies when we were in Santona.
 Comillas, we thought, would make up for it.
 Unfortunately not so.
 We inquired at a few restaurants but, no, they did not serve fresh anchovies, only tinned.
 What to do?
 Then we remembered that on our last visit to the north we had enjoyed fresh anchovies in San Vicente de la Barquera, just over 13 kilometres/ 8 miles to the west on a partially coastal road.
 This was a very pleasant, 15-minute drive with glimpses of the sea.

 Descending into San Vicente, we enjoyed a spectacular, sweeping view of the ría/ estuary which the town straddles.

 We found parking just across the river and then, following the recommendation of the parking attendant, we walked back over the bridge to a waterfront street filled with restaurants.
 It was late afternoon and it was busy, and it seemed that virtually all the restaurants offered fresh anchovies.
 After eventually finding seats at El Pescador (The Fisherman), we made the most of it … not only grilled anchovies, but also grilled sardines and calamares a la romana (squid in light batter).
-The portions were generous and with a large mixed salad (lettuce, tomatoes, onion, olives, tuna, asparagus, and sliced boiled egg) and two glasses of white Ribeiro wine (from Galicia), the bill came to a very acceptable 38 euros.
+The portions were generous and with a large mixed salad (lettuce, tomatoes, onion, olives, tuna, asparagus, and sliced boiled egg) and two glasses of white Ribeiro wine (from Galicia), the bill came to a very modest 38 euros.